pgpconference/staging/README.md

 * Homepage: horizontal content width
 * Sidebar: Producing extra people for some reason
+* Sidebar: Showing bios for some reason...

+<a id="2011"></a>
+## 2011

+* Sponsors needs some minor styling - just alignment stuff

 <a id="2012"></a>
 ## 2012

 * Still needs Agenda page

+<a id="2013"></a>
+## 2013

+* Sponsors page needs to be properly ordered
+  * Write custom template
+* Agenda: Way too much space after first header on Agenda page
+  * Page is weirdly generating a blank agenda item for no discernible reason
+    * Just add a conditional for "if empty" into the Agenda template

 <a id="2014"></a>
 ## 2014